 2.2.3.
-Bacterial strain preparation and specific lytic phage activation
+Bacterial Strain Preparation and Specific Lytic Phage Activation

 The bacteriophage strain originated from the coastal waters of the Caspian Sea.
-Seawater samples was filtered through 0.22-micrometer pore-size membranes, and the presence of phages was assessed using the two-layer agar method to detect plaque formation [19].
+Seawater samples was filtered through 0.22-micrometer pore-size membranes, and the presence of phages was assessed using the two-layer agar method to detect plaque formation (Liu et al., 2006).
 Lyophilized Escherichia coli bacteria were aseptically reconstituted in a laminar flow hood, breaking the vial under sterile conditions.
 A 0.5 mL aliquot of sterile Nutrient Broth (NB) was then added using a micropipette to prepare a bacterial suspension.
-This suspension was subsequently transferred onto Luria-Bertani (LB) solid culture medium and adjusted to a 0.5 McFarland standard before incubation at 37°C for 24 hours [22].
+This suspension was subsequently transferred onto Luria-Bertani (LB) solid culture medium and adjusted to a 0.5 McFarland standard before incubation at 37°C for 24 hours (Ranibar et al., 2014).
 The LB culture medium was initially enriched with calcium chloride to activate the specific phage.
-Phage multiplication was facilitated using the double-layer agar method, and the positive plates were stored at 4°C for preservation [18].
+Phage multiplication was facilitated using the double-layer agar method, and the positive plates were stored at 4°C for preservation (Anany et al., 2011).

 2.2.4.
-Electrospinning process
+Electrospinning Process

-The electrospinning process was conducted utilizing the ES1000 model electrospinning machine. manufactured bv Fannavaran nanomeghyas Company in Iran.
+The electrospinning process was conducted utilizing the ES1000 model electrospinning Fannavaran machine, manufactured by nanomeghyas Company in Iran.
 Equipped with a drum collector, this advanced system enabled the precise fabrication of nanofiber mats.
-The process was carried out for 30 minutes under controlled conditions, including a 16 cm working distance, a drum speed of 200 RPM, a nozzle angle of 90°, a flow rate of 2 mL/hr, and a high-voltage supply of 24 kV.
-The electrospinning process was performed using a dual-nozzle setup, with one nozzle dedicated to electrospinning PCL and the other delivering a composite solution of PVA, BNC, and phages.
+The process was carried out for 30 minutes under controlled conditions, including a 16 cm working distance, a drum speed of 200 RPM, a nozzle angle of 90°, a flow rate of 2 mL/hr, and a high-voltage supply of 24 kV. electrospinning process was performed using a dual-nozzle setup, with one nozzle dedicated to electrospinning PCL and the other delivering a composite solution of PVA, BNC, and phages.
 Both nozzles were fitted with stainless-steel No. 18 blunt-ended needles to ensure precise and controlled solution delivery.
 The dual-nozzle configuration allowed for the simultaneous deposition of distinct materials, facilitating the fabrication of hybrid nanofibrous structures.
 Under optimized conditions, this approach ensured the successful production of nanofiber mats with uniform morphology and tailored properties, making them suitable for effective active packaging applications.